potofcoffee/kOOLDAV/README.md

 * At the moment, kOOLDAV is read-only, i.e. it only supports reading data out of kOOL into another database/device.
 * This is still quite a hack.

+### Install

+To install, it should be sufficient to drop the contents of this repository right into your main kOOL folder.